setrar/ATWireless/Lectures/CEVA/README.md

 ### **Implications**
 - **Fast Fading**:
-   - Occurs when \(T_c\) is very short, and the channel changes rapidly compared to the signal's symbol duration.
+   - Occurs when $T_c$ is very short, and the channel changes rapidly compared to the signal's symbol duration.
    - Communication systems need to adapt dynamically, e.g., using equalization or error correction.
 - **Slow Fading**:
-   - Occurs when \(T_c\) is long, and the channel remains relatively stable over many symbols.
+   - Occurs when $T_c$ is long, and the channel remains relatively stable over many symbols.

 ---